 It is important to note that Ric Flair, in his book and interviews, says that the match ended when the referee was raising his arms to see if he had passed out with Veneno’s sleeper hold.
 The bell then saved him.
-In the footage available, we do not see the referee lift Ric Flair’s arms.
+We do not see the referee lifting Ric Flair’s arms in the footage available.

-Watch the Ending of the Controversial Match Between Ric Flair and Jack Veneno:
+The Controversial Ending of the Ric Flair and Jack Veneno Match

 "Everyone wanted to get into the ring and congratulate him,” Flair remarks.
 “I didn’t want to spoil anybody’s fun, so I just left the championship belt in the ring.
 If Veneno felt like holding it over his head and pretending to be champion, that was fine with me."
 He adds that he left the country without his belt.
 The same belt that was insured by $25,000.
 If said belt got lost, Naitch would have to pay for it out of his pocket.
 Does that make sense to you?

 So Jack Veneno became the champion then, right?
 Not so fast.
 He, in later interviews, says that he didn’t.
 "Relampago Hernández thwarted my ‘golden dream’ of becoming a world champion, but because of this interference, I was guaranteed a later rematch."